Wabi-Studios/wabi-realm/examples/README.md

-# Realm Examples
+# WabiRealm Examples

-Included in this folder are sample iOS/OSX apps using Realm.
+Included in this folder are sample iOS/OSX apps using WabiRealm.

 ## iOS (Objective-C)

-The following examples are located in the `ios/objc/RealmExamples.xcodeproj` project:
+The following examples are located in the `ios/objc/WabiRealmExamples.xcodeproj` project:

 ### Simple

-This app covers several introductory concepts about Realm.
+This app covers several introductory concepts about WabiRealm.
 Without any UI distractions, just a little console output.

 ### TableView

-This app demonstrates how Realm can be the data source for UITableViews.
+This app demonstrates how WabiRealm can be the data source for UITableViews.

 You can add rows by tapping the add button and remove rows by swiping right-to-left.